Creighton vs San Diego State Players to Watch - Elite Eight

 Creighton Players to Watch

-Scheierman paces the Bluejays at 8.3 rebounds per game, while also averaging 3.3 assists and 12.8 points.

-Kalkbrenner averages 15.9 points and 1.2 assists per game -- both team highs.
-He is also posting 6.1 rebounds, shooting 70.8% from the field (second in the country).
+Scheierman posts a team-high 8.3 rebounds per contest.
+He is also putting up 12.8 points and 3.3 assists, shooting 42.7% from the floor and 36.6% from downtown with 2.4 made 3-pointers per game.

+Kalkbrenner leads his squad in both points (15.9) and assists (1.2) per contest, and also averages 6.1 rebounds.
+Defensively, he delivers 0.6 steals and 2.1 blocked shots.

-Trey Alexander is putting up 13.7 points, 2.6 assists and 4.2 rebounds per contest.
+Trey Alexander is putting up 13.7 points, 2.6 assists and 4.2 rebounds per game.

-Ryan Nembhard is tops on the Bluejays at 4.9 assists per contest, while also putting up 4 rebounds and 12.3 points.
+Ryan Nembhard is tops on his squad in assists per game (4.9), and also posts 12.3 points and 4 rebounds.
+At the other end, he puts up 0.7 steals and 0.1 blocked shots.

-Arthur Kaluma puts up 11.8 points, 6 rebounds and 1.7 assists per contest.
+Arthur Kaluma posts 11.8 points, 6 rebounds and 1.7 assists per contest.
 Defensively, he posts 0.5 steals and 0.6 blocked shots.

 San Diego State Players to Watch

+Bradley leads the Aztecs in scoring (12.8 points per game), and posts 3.8 rebounds and 2.1 assists.
+He also posts 0.7 steals and 0.3 blocked shots.

-Lamont Butler is posting a team-best 3.4 assists per contest.
-He's also producing 8.5 points and 2.7 rebounds, hitting 40.6% of his shots from the floor.
+Lamont Butler is No. 1 on the Aztecs in assists (3.4 per game), and posts 8.5 points and 2.7 rebounds.
+He also averages 1.5 steals and 0.1 blocked shots.

 Trammell gives the Aztecs 9.8 points, 2.3 rebounds and 3.1 assists per contest.
-He also averages 1.3 steals and 0.1 blocked shots.
+He also posts 1.3 steals and 0.1 blocked shots.

-Nathan Mensah is posting a team-leading 5.9 rebounds per game.
-And he is producing 6.1 points and 0.6 assists, making 54.4% of his shots from the floor.
+Nathan Mensah leads the Aztecs in rebounding (5.9 per game), and produces 6.1 points and 0.6 assists.
+He also posts 0.7 steals and 1.6 blocked shots.

-Jaedon LeDee is putting up 7.9 points, 5.3 rebounds and 1 assists per game, making 50% of his shots from the floor.
+Jaedon LeDee is putting up 7.9 points, 5.3 rebounds and 1 assists per game, making 50% of his shots from the field.

 Creighton Top Performers (Last 10 Games)